MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * Toggle Download
   * Enables/Disables downloading of the latest winapp2.ini from GitHub to use as the input for the trimmer
-  * Disabled by default
+  * Enabled by default if you have an internet connection
-    * Most users will want to select this option
   * Unavailable in offline mode

 * Toggle Download (Non-CCleaner)
-  * Only shown when downloading is enabled first
+  * Toggles downloading the Non-CCleaner winapp2.ini
   * CCleaner users should not use this option
   * Disabled by default
+  * Unavailable if downloading is disabled
   * Unavailable in offline mode

 * File Chooser (winapp2.ini)